Michael J. Morgan

-The Studio Next Door Isn't Always Greener: Separating Perception from Reality
+The Studio Next Door Isn't Greener: A Reality Check for Engineers

 As a coach for mix engineers, I've witnessed countless moments where perception and reality collide in surprising ways.
 One story particularly stands out: A mix engineer friend recently overheard someone he deeply admired – an engineer whose work he'd been aspiring to reach – quoting rates that were half of what he was already charging.
 While he had been looking up to this person, believing they must be commanding premium rates, the reality told a different story.